damianhakert/damianhakert.github.io/source/handbook/travel/index.html.md

 - Think of the answers you will give during your visa interview; it can influence your visa approval/denial.
 - Once the dates for a conference or summit are set start asap with your application if you have needed a special visa in previous situations, just to give yourself enough time and room for errors if they arise.

+#### Visa application timeline guide for the USA

+- 6 months beforehand: make appointment at embassy, and start gathering all necessary paperwork, forms, certificates, pictures, etc. This is the point when it can be helpful to engage the services of a local lawyer who is familiar with the US embassy process to help check that your paperwork is in order, and to practice interview questions.
+   - Sometimes you might call the embassy, and be told that you do not need to schedule an interview so far ahead of your trip.
+Don't take their word for it, since that advice is typically made with the "typical, best case"  process in mind and does not account for the possibility of a black hole "administrative processing" period.
+In other words, make sure you get an appointment as early as possible.
+- 4 months beforehand (or earlier): go to embassy for interview.
+- 2 months beforehand: if you have not received your visa by now, contact your local lawyer again, and/or People Ops, to see if anything can be done to expedite the process.
+- remainder of time: wait, hoping for the best.

 ## Self Stay Reimbursement Policy <a name="self-stay"></a>

 If you decide to stay with friends or family instead of a hotel / Airbnb for a business trip, the company will pay you 50% of what would have been the cost of a reasonable hotel.
 This is in keeping with our values of frugality and freedom, and intended to reward you for saving company money on accommodation expenses.
 Please take a screenshot of the hotel search in Egencia and submit this along with your expense report or invoice.